SJTU-YONGFU-RESEARCH-GRP/vcd2image/README.md

 ## 🙏 Acknowledgments

-- [WaveDrom](https://wavedrom.com/) - The amazing timing diagram rendering library
+- [Matplotlib](https://matplotlib.org/) - The comprehensive plotting library that powers our rendering engine
 - Original `vcd2json` implementation that inspired this project

 ## 📞 Support